This is what I wish somebody told me when I first realised how great but how hard to find old Puerh is and I started to buy it.

 I want to help.

 These will never be big quantities, but we expect to find other private collectors in similar positions among our friends current and future in Taiwan and Malaysia particularly.
-If you have some old puerh to share and like what we do, I’d love to hear from you.

 Also if you’ve read until here and want to know when we will distribute some very old and early 2000s puerh, feel free to subscribe for notifications about our group buys or message me personally: